ros2/design/articles/zero_copy.md

 ### RCLCPP LoanedMessage

-Introduce the concept of a `LoanedMessage`
+In order to support loaned messages in `rclcpp`, we tntroduce the concept of a `LoanedMessage`.
+A `LoanedMessage` provides a wrapper around the underlying loan mechanisms, and manages the loan's lifecycle.

 ```
 template <class MsgT, typename Alloc = std::allocator<void>>